 San Diego Employment Discrimination Attorneys

 Welcome to Stephen Danz & Associates, an employee representation law firm for workplace discrimination and a leading San Diego discrimination attorney.
 Employment discrimination cases are some of the most common, and complex, cases in California.
 They demand attorneys who are well-versed in the vast variety of laws and equipped with the experience and resources to gauge the exact parameters of each fact pattern and case.
-The success of each case hinges, and the amount of compensation for lost wages, benefits, emotional harm and other related damages is contingent upon the representation.
+The success of each case hinges and the amount of compensation for lost wages, benefits, emotional harm, and other related damages is contingent upon the representation.
 Trust the specialized attorneys at Stephen Danz and Associates for a thorough understanding of your case and the proper application of the laws.
-If your looking for an San Diego discrimination attorney you need to contact the largest plaintiff discrimination attorney Stephen Danz & Associates.
+If you’re looking for a San Diego discrimination attorney you need to contact the largest plaintiff discrimination attorney Stephen Danz & Associates.

 Under Title VII of the Civil Rights Act of 1964 (“Title VII”) and California’s Fair Employment and Housing Act (“FEHA”), a California employer may not terminate employees based on their membership in a protected group.
 These protected groups include age (over 40), disability, gender, marital status, religion, race, sexual orientation, pregnancy, national origin or ancestry, or medical condition.

-Our specialized exclusively discrimination attorneys in San Diego provide employee-side review with you at your convenience and remain involved each step of the way.
-Often, this involves review of the facts, request and analysis of the evidence through subpoena, deposition of your supervisor and those involved in the decision-making, and many other resources that are well beyond the capability of smaller law firms.
+Our specialized exclusively discrimination attorneys in San Diego provide an employee-side review with you at your convenience and remain involved each step of the way.
+Often, this involves a review of the facts, request, and analysis of the evidence through subpoena, deposition of your supervisor and those involved in the decision-making, and many other resources that are well beyond the capability of smaller law firms.